BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 #- Visitors
 ---

-I study natural resource management in societies around the world, as well as the politics of conservation and development projects.
-I conduct my research using a flexible mix of game theory and observational data analysis.
-I am especially interested in geospatial data collection and causal inference.
+I study resource management policy in societies around the world, with a focus on the politics of conservation and development projects.
+I'm especially interested in how social diversity and participatory policymaking influence (or are influenced by) these initiatives.
+I conduct research using a flexible mix of game theory, observational data analysis, and experimental work.
+Methodologically, I am particularly interested in geospatial data collection, causal inference, and recent efforts to improve how applied researchers make statistical inferences.

-On this website, you will find some information about my research projects, some courses I've taught, and my CV.
+On this website, you will find some information about my research, courses I teach, and my CV.
 You can also get in touch over email.
 Thank you for visiting!